-Survey respondents were asked to rank, on a 1 to 5 scale, their level of comfort with 7 different activities, with 1 being “Extremely Uncomfortable” and 5 being “Extremely Comfortable.”
+Survey respondents were asked to rank, on a 1 to 5 scale, their level of comfort with seven different activities, with 1 being “Extremely Uncomfortable” and 5 being “Extremely Comfortable.”
 The chart below shows that survey respondents were more uncomfortable serving as a juror than any of the other activities we explored.
 Nearly three-quarters of the respondents (74%) expressed options conveying the most discomfort with serving as a juror.

 At the time of this survey, the prevalence of the coronavirus was on an upswing, and there was significant uncertainty about whether the virus was likely to be transmitted via contact with infected surfaces.
 As a result, many counties within the state produced videos intended to educate the public about safety precautions that courts have taken to ensure potential jurors’ safety.
 One video, produced by the Los Angeles Superior Court demonstrates those safety precautions.
-We included this video in our survey, and asked participants how they felt about jury duty in a courthouse after watching the video.
-The chart below shows that the video had the intended effect making the public more comfortable serving as a juror.
+We included this video in our survey and asked participants how they felt about jury duty in a courthouse after watching the video.
+The chart below shows that the video had the intended effect of making the public more comfortable serving as jurors.

 Efforts to alleviate public concerns about transmission of the coronavirus appeared to work.
-After viewing the Los Angeles Superior Court’s video, the percentage of those who were extremely uncomfortable serving as a juror went from 50% to 24%.
+After viewing the Los Angeles Superior Court’s video, the percentage of respondents who were extremely uncomfortable serving as a juror went from 50% to 24%.
 On the other end of the continuum, the percentage of people who expressed extreme comfortability increased slightly from 8% to 12%.